keboola/connection-docs/management/project/migration/index.md

 - Table Content Overview application

 Also projects with Redshift backend should be first migrated to Snowflake.
-Keboola support will inform you after project validation it there are any of theses issues.
+Keboola support will inform you after project validation it there are any of these issues.